addiscent/php-server-mon-sys/README.md

 _PHP Server Monitor_ installation itself is not terribly complicated, but it is dependent on several other services for its operation, including an HTTP server, a MySQL server, and a PHP-FPM server.
 In order to run _PHP Server Monitor_, those services must be installed on the _PHP Server Monitor's_ host system.
 However, on many computers, those services are not already installed.
 Unless installation is performed by a qualified system administrator, installing those services is error-prone and time consuming.

 #### _Php-Server-Mon-Sys_ Is A _Turnkey_ System
-_Php-Server-Mon-Sys_ relieves most of the complexity of the _PHP Server Monitor_ installation process.
+_Php-Server-Mon-Sys_ relieves most of the complexity of the _PHP Server Monitor_ installation process on host computers which do not already have the required support services installed.
 In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ also installs NGINX, MySQL, and PHP-FPM, as "private" services which are available only to _PHP Server Monitor_.
 These services are not installed directly into the host operating system per usual.
 The services are deployed using Docker containers, which means the new services may be very easily installed and un-installed along with _PHP Server Monitor_.

 By using Docker containers and a straightforward isolated sub-directory tree implementation, the services and application do not become "entangled" in the native operating system.
 If you no longer need the _PHP Server Monitor_ software in your system, you may very easily remove it.
 When it is removed, _PHP Server Monitor's_ supporting services are removed as well.
 There is no need to remove each of the other unnecessary services individually.